vamsibrp/vamsibrp.github.io/_posts/2021-01-06-numpy-features-in-short.markdown

 ![Intro](/images/zeros.png)

+<h1>{{Operations on Matrices}}</h1>
-`Operations on Matrices`: As said earlier numpy provides functionalities for scientific calculations to make life easy for a developer and reduce user written for loops to implement complex multiplications
+ As said earlier numpy provides functionalities for scientific calculations to make life easy for a developer and reduce user written for loops to implement complex multiplications

 ![Intro](/images/matmul.png)

-`` properties
+`adhoc` properties
 {% highlight ruby %}
 >>>a                      # assume a.shape is (2,3)
 array([[0.82770259, 0.40919914, 0.54959369],